-Rules of the Auditor General (Section 10.854(1)(e)4.) requires that we address violations of provisions of contracts or grant agreements, or abuse, that have an effect on the financial statements that is less than material but more than inconsequential.
+Rules of the Auditor General (Section 10.854(1)(e)4.) requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but warrants the attention of those charges with governance.
 In connection with our audit, we did not have any such findings.

-Board of Trustees

-Clark Advanced Learning Center

-A Charter School Operated By

-Indian River State College
+Board of Trustees Clark Advanced Learning Center A Charter School Operated by Indian River State College